echoprotocol/echowiki/tutorials/erc20/contract-compilation.md

 "23b872dd": "transferFrom(address,address,uint256)"
 ```

-This approach will be useful when you need to compile a contract that uses the advanced Echo Solidity functionality.
+This approach will be useful when you need to compile a contract that uses advanced Echo Solidity functionality.
 You can read more about this in the corresponding section.

-## Working With Contract
+## Working With Contracts

 Below are several approaches to working with a contract: